siaw23/kovid/README.md

 ## 🤲 Contributing

-There are multiple areas in this repo that can be improved or use some refactoring and for that's why bug reports and pull requests are welcome here on GitHub.
+There are multiple areas in this repo that can be improved or use some refactoring.
+For that reason, bug reports and pull requests are welcome here on GitHub.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/siaw23/kovid/blob/master/CODE_OF_CONDUCT.md).

 ## 🔖 License